 Harry’s siblings – *Mary J. Dodd married Ralph Lamb in St. Mark’s Church, Connah’s Quay in 1941 and ** Agnes M Dodd married Kenneth Challinor in the Golftyn Presbyterian Church, Connah’s Quay in 1948

-I do not know when Harry met Catherine Edwards but although I can find Catherine living with her family on the 1939 Register, at 3, Salisbury Street , Flint, I cannot find Harry, but as that was taken on the 29th September 1939, he may have been already in the Royal Naval Reserve, in any case, Harry married Catherine on the 8th April 1939 at St. Mary’s Church, Flint and Harry was killed on the 30th October the same year, however, his death was recorded as the 5th November 1939 as that was the date the boat was overdue, and probably at that time, they had no idea what had happened to it..
-Sadly Catherine and Harry were not to have any normal married life
+I do not know when Harry met Catherine Edwards but although I can find Catherine Dodd living with her family on the 1939 Register, at 3, Salisbury Street , Flint, I cannot find Harry, but as that was taken on the 29th of September 1939, he may have been already in the Royal Naval Reserve, in any case, Harry married Catherine on the 8th April 1939 at St. Mary’s Church, Flint and Harry was killed on the 30th October the same year, however, his death was recorded as the 5th November 1939 as that was the date the boat was overdue, and probably at that time, they had no idea what had happened to it..
+Sadly, Catherine and Harry were not to have any normal married life.

 Please click on the link to read the story of Kenneth Reddin who was also lost on the Northern Rover, they probably were mates or knew each other in Connah’s Quay, as they both born there.